JulianPrim/HEPATo/README.md

-### MACS2 scores are not comparable accros studies
+### MACS2 scores are not comparable across studies
-The score column in Peak Browser BEDs is the MACS2 display score (–10·log10 q-value, capped ~0–1000) in BED9 field 5.
-It’s a ranking/visualization aid not a raw MACS2 statistic (qValue/pValue/signalValue) for cross-study quantitation.
-Use it only for within-study (same SRX) peak ranking; do not compare across SRXs.
+The score column in Peak Browser BEDs is the MACS2 score (–10·log10 q-value, capped ~0–1000) in BED9 field 5.
+It’s a ranking/visualization aid not a raw MACS2 statistic (qValue/pValue/signalValue).
+Use it only for within study (same SRX) peak ranking.
+Do not compare across SRXs.

 ### Hotspot promoters can yield false positive
 Please note that hotspot promoters highly transcribed and accessible are prone to “phantom peaks” arising from biochemical artefacts.
 Even though the data are from wet lab experiments, they should be considered exploratory leads for cancer regulatory network research.
 For references See PMIDs: 31114922, 24173036, 26117547.